Towards solving the mass-composition problem in ultra high energy cosmic rays: Introduction

 The total number of muons $N_{\mu}$, called also the muon size of the shower, is especially important to determine mass composition at energies below the UHECR regime $<10^{17}$ eV, where the fluorescent emission is too faint to be detected.
 At these energies, $N_\mu$ gives the only way to determine the mass composition.
 The analysis of the muon component in the KASCADE-Grande experiment \cite{KGknee} allowed recently to find the Iron knee in the Galactic cosmic ray spectrum at energy $E \sim 1\times 10^{17}$~eV as predicted by the rigidity relation \cite{Book}.

-Among the three biggest UHECR arrays only Auger can detect muons and measure the muon quantities discussed above.
-The Auger experiment has several unique possibilities to measure the muon flux directly and use it to determine the mass composition.
-The on-ground water-Cherenkov detectors can measure muons in inclined directions, although with a high level of uncertainty due to decoupling of the electron and muon signals.
-In the AMIGA (Auger Muon and Infill Ground Array) array there are muon detectors in the form of scintillation counters buried at a depth of 2.3m underground \cite{AMIGA2015}.
-Moreover, the Auger Prime \cite{AugerPrime} upgrade, recently funded, has been specifically designed to improve muons detection in the whole energy range of the experiment.
-Each tank will be equipped with scintillator layers on the top.
-Shower particles will be sampled by two detectors (scintillators and water-Cherenkov) having different responses to the muonic and electromagnetic components, thus allowing to reconstruct each of them separately.
+Among the three biggest UHECR arrays at present only the Auger experiment has several unique possibilities to measure the muon flux directly and use it to determine the mass composition.
+The on-ground water-Cherenkov detectors can measure muons in inclined directions, although with a high level of uncertainty due to the decoupling of the electron and muon signals.
+In AMIGA (Auger Muon and Infill Ground Array) there are muon detectors in the form of scintillation counters buried at a depth of 2.3m underground \cite{AMIGA2015}.

+The new exciting method of muon detection in Auger experiment is given by the Auger-Prime \cite{AugerPrime} upgrade, recently funded, has been specifically designed to improve muon detection in the whole energy range of the experiment.
+Each water-Cherenkov tank will be equipped with scintillator layer on the top, sensitive only to e-m component of the shower, while water-Cherenkov detector is sensitive to both e-m and muon components.
+The combination of the two signals allows to reconstruct each of the fluxes separately.
+Recently, also the TA collaboration started important upgrades to increase the statistics at the highest energies enlarging the area covered by the surface detectors, an updated description of the status of the TA experimental set-up can be found in \cite{TAstatus}.

+Another important channel of measuring the mass composition is connected with the correlation between muon signal and $X_{\max}$.
+We will discuss this method in some details in Section \ref{sec:correlation}.